Our team is best known as the 'PKB family' and like any family, we value each and every person that has joined us.

 Dr Shailesh Suri, VP of Product

 Shailesh trained as a physician at the University of Birmingham.
 He did his junior doctor training in the Midlands and London, working in acute medicine, specialising in respiratory medicine.
 Following this, Shailesh worked as a Specialist Registrar in public health medicine in London before switching careers to follow his passion for technology.
 This led to roles in the medical and investment banking sectors as a software developer, architect, and ultimately leading software development teams.
 Shailesh joined Patients Know Best in 2016.
 He is a Member of the Royal College of Physicians (MRCP), has an MSc in Public Health and a postgraduate qualification in Health Informatics from University College London.

 Mate Varga, VP of Engineering

 Sally Rennison, VP of Sales

 Sally joined PKB in 2016 after working for an EPR provider for several years.
 Previously, Sally managed the transition of customers through the end of the National Programme for IT on to local contracts.
 However, as someone who passionately believed in and recognised the value and the importance of acknowledging the patient as part of the provision of healthcare, Sally came to PKB to pursue this vision of empowering patients to know best.

-Since joining the company Sally has held positions as a national business lead working within England, Scotland and Wales, exploring new opportunities for PKB, and supporting existing and new accounts achieve their potential utilising the platform.
-As PKB grew, Sally led on the development of the procurement team and structuring the company to manage these more effectively and successfully.
+Since joining the company Sally has held positions as a national business lead, exploring new opportunities and supporting all clients to maximise their potential from the platform.
+As PKB grew, Sally led and developed the procurement team; re-structuring company processes to manage these more effectively.

 David Grange, Data Protection Officer

 David is responsible for all things related to Information Governance and also serves as our Data Protection Officer.
 For a number of years, David has delivered highly scalable, mission-critical information technology infrastructure solutions and secure multisite corporate networks.